John 19:30. When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.

 - The Davidic Covenant – by the cross Jesus will ascend to the throne of Israel (humanity).

-- The kingdom of God on Earth – the cross of Christ establishes the kingdom of God in our hearts on Earth, one day to be physically inaugurated in Jerusalem.
+- The kingdom of God – the cross of Christ establishes the kingdom of God spiritually in our hearts and one day physically on earth.

 - The new creation – the cross brings an end to the old order of creation and makes alive the new creation in us today.

 - The cross ends all joylessness.